dig-lett/Self-Organizing-Maps-based-Clustering-for-Keystroke-Dynamics/README.md

 Note: All the .py files should be in the same directory

-# Implementation Results:

 # References:

+1.
-1. Teuvo Kohonen.
+2. Teuvo Kohonen.
 Self-organizing maps: ophmization approaches.
 In Artificial neural networks, pages 981–990.
 Elsevier, 1991.
-2. Teuvo Kohonen.
+3. Teuvo Kohonen.
 Exploration of very large databases by self-organizing maps.
 In Proceedings of international conference on neural networks (icnn’97), volume 1, pages PL1–PL6.
 IEEE, 1997.